 Prior to the museum opening, the Telegraph & Argus had invited readers to vote for players to be inducted into the Museum's Hall of Fame, with one player being selected for each decade of the Club's existence.
 Jimmy Speirs was duly elected, and life-size reproductions of these players, including Jimmy, were sited around the Museum, with short biographies of each on the reverse.

 Following the sale of the building housing the Museum, various exhibits are now on display within the Valley Parade stadium but it is hoped to reinstate a dedicated Bradford City AFC Museum in the future.
-Meanwhile the "Bantamspast" website remains an excellent source of information on the history of the football club, and publishes updates on progress with the Museum.

 The Imperial War Museum (North), based in Manchester, held an Exhibition entitled "The Greater Game: Sport, War and Peace" from 3 July 2004 to 9 January 2005.
 Jimmy Speirs was one of only eleven men featured in a "Sportsmen at War" section.
 The Exhibition was extremely popular, and was seen by some 90,000 people, including a large number of schoolchildren.